· Programming · 12 min read

 2. Veterans plateau.
 They have been doing Rx for two years.
 The movements are the same.
 The loads do not challenge them anymore.
 Progress feels invisible.
 They keep showing up out of habit, but the spark is gone.
 They start looking at other programs, other gyms, or just fade out.

 3. Coaches burn out.
-Every class, every day, your coaches are solving a scaling puzzle that has no written answer.
-Even for good coaches, it is exhausting.
-And when your best coach takes a day off, the whole system degrades.
+Every class, every day, your coaches are carrying the scaling system in their heads.
+No shared page.
+No calibrated target.
+Even for great coaches, it is exhausting.
+And when your best coach takes a day off, whatever they had built has to be rebuilt by the next coach.

 None of these show up as a single dramatic failure.
 They show up as slow attrition.
 Members who "just got busy."
 Coaches who "needed a change."
 A retention number that looks fine monthly but tells a different story annually.